healeycodes/healeycodes.com/posts/visualizing-chess-bitboards.md

 0 0 0 0 0 0 0 0
 0 0 0 0 0 0 0 0
 ```

-In my examples, I'll use hex representation.
-In this case that would be `0x0000000004000000`.

 We can't pack an _entire_ game's state into a number (e.g. piece color, piece type, castling rights) so we use groups of numbers.